top of page

 For most of my life, I did not understand what I was capable of because neither my teachers nor anyone else took an interest in me.
 I was often made to feel “too stupid” or that “I wasn’t trying hard enough,” which placed me in a box where I stopped trying altogether.
 I would shut down and retreat into my own world, daydreaming during lessons because I believed I wasn’t capable of achieving anything.
 To me, school was simply an unfortunate means to an end.
 It didn’t motivate me at all, so my daydreaming became a safety mechanism a way to escape into a space and world where I felt safe.

-I frequently came home crying and begged to switch schools so I could attend the same school as my childhood neighborhood friend, as I felt safer being with her.
+I frequently came home crying and begged to switch schools so I could attend the same school as my childhood neighbourhood friend, as I felt safer being with her.
 However, I think my parents believed I was just being overly sensitive and that it was a phase.
 Eventually, I gave up and accepted what I believed was my fate.
-I dissociated from everything, felt unmotivated, and poured my time into video games after my brother built a computer for me when I was seven years old.
+I dissociated from everything, felt unmotivated, and poured my time into video games after my brother gave me a computer when I was seven years old.
 My favorite video game series include Dragon Age, The Elder Scrolls: Skyrim, the Fallout series (mainly Fallout 3 and Fallout 4), Baldur's Gate 3, and Vampire: The Masquerade – Bloodlines 2.
-I also immersed myself in documentaries, movies, TV series, books, online articles, and television shows, often staying up until 2 a.m.
+I also immersed myself in documentaries, movies, TV series, books, and online articles, often staying up until 2 a.m sometimes eating Indomie instant chicken ramen noodles.
+I suppose in a way it was what nowadays is referred to as ''Revenge Bedtime Procastination'' to avoid school because I hated it.

 When I was 15, I even went to a school counselor to discuss my grades while questioning what I wanted to do with my life, as I felt completely lost.
 She simply stared at me with a blank expression, clearly noting my extremely poor grades, and said nothing further.
 I also had a teacher tell my friend that I was “a bad influence on her,” despite having no understanding of what I was going through and never bothering to ask me.
 I managed to get through those years because I held onto the hope that things would eventually improve and that life would balance out.

 As I got older, I studied Graphic Design at the age of 20 because I had a strong interest in art and digital design.
 However, by 23, I moved into Customer Service, as I found design work too slow-paced and unmotivating.
 I needed fast-moving environments to stay engaged, and I was also afraid of turning my love for art into something that felt draining or transactional.
-This eventually led me into sales.
+This eventually led me into corporate and sales.
 At the time, I had an unhealthy obsession with money and overworked myself to prove that I was not “stupid” or “incapable.”
 In hindsight, this was driven by severe imposter syndrome.
-Even then, I found myself stuck in repetitive cycles of layoffs, controlling or abusive managers, and colleagues who were narcissistic, manipulative, or openly hostile.
-I noticed especially in sales that many highly competitive people exhibited narcissistic traits, and I was often harassed out of jealousy—either because of my ideas to improve the company, because I won prizes, because I was pushed into the spotlight despite trying to remain authentic, or because I built strong rapport with colleagues and managers.
+I thought working in a corporate environment would give me the freedom I wanted but instead it just burnt me out

-I have also realised that I thrive when I live away from my home country, in a space that truly belongs to me.
-This distance has allowed me to rediscover myself, remove deeply toxic influences, and embrace my authentic life.
-Through introspection, I understood that my previous career trajectory no longer aligned with my true self.
+I have also realised that I thrive when I am travelling and living in a space on my own that truly belongs to me.
+This distance has allowed me to rediscover myself, the real me since i've remove deeply toxic influences, and embrace my authentic life.

 I believe the universe repeatedly tried to teach me to let go, but I resisted out of fear, laziness, and the false belief that pushing through would solve everything.
 I did not want to accept that my path would differ from the traditional one, which would be harder and take longer.
-After what happened in London, I realised it was a catalyst for change.
+After what happened in London, I realised it was the universe pushing me to change.
+As if to say '' No Sophie, you are going the wrong way and you are in the wrong environment''.

 I had to decide: do I want to remain bitter, stay in a life I hate, and end life with regret, or do I finally take control and pursue what aligns with me?
-I used to ask “why me?” and play the victim.
+I used to ask “why me?” all the time and play the victim card.
 After somatic therapy, I now see my experiences as part of a larger cycle of transformation, shaping me into someone who has endured suffering to help others heal.

 I am extremely grateful that I took those steps.
 Today, I finally feel free.
 I feel like I can breathe again and see hope in life.
 I am currently travelling in Asia, meeting people, finding joy in simple things—a good meal, an afternoon swim, reading, or watching the sunset.
 I enjoy connecting with open-minded people who understand that challenges are part of growth.
 I avoid conflict but stand up for myself when necessary, protecting my mental health and stability.